dairyking98/HPWriter/README.md

 - **Ultra-quiet motion** (NEMA-14 steppers + TMC drivers)
 - **Dedicated HP45 inkjet controller** for microsecond firing pulses
 - **Portable, battery powered**
+- **Serviceable and long-lived** design philosophy

 This project explores a practical "digital typewriter" that behaves like a real appliance — no operating system, no laptop required.

 ## Motivation

+**The Problem**: Traditional analog typewriters are too noisy and distracting to be used in a classroom. iPads and laptops are too distracting for both students and teachers/professors.
+Handwriting is sometimes not preferable.

+**The Solution**: A silent, distraction-free, battery-powered typewriter with keyboard input for students who want to type in class or use a typewriter without the noise distraction.

 Most modern "portable typing" is trapped behind screens.
 This device aims to be: